yaegassy/coc-laravel/README.md

 ## Configuration options

 - `laravel.enable`: Enable coc-laravel extension, default: `true`
 - `laravel.environment.phpPath`: Path to PHP, you can use a custom version of PHP.
-If there is no setting, `php` of the execution environment will be used. default: `""`
+If there is no setting, `php` of the execution environment will be used, default: `""`
+- `laravel.stubs.customVersion`: Specify the version of stubs to download with the `laravel.stubs.download` command.
+If not set, the `stubsVersion` defined in `package.json` will be used, default: `""`
 - `laravel.completion.enable`: Enable all completion feature, default: `true`
 - `laravel.completion.directiveEnable`: Enable directive completion, default: `true`
 - `laravel.completion.configEnable`: Enable config completion, default: `true`